nicolasferey/dualbootmacbookpro2009/README.md

 ### Install grub2

-I STRONGLY RECOMMAND TO HAVE A rEFInd USB AND CHECK IT WORKS BEFORE INSTALLING GRUB2 BOOT LOADER.
+I STRONGLY RECOMMAND TO HAVE A rEFInd USB KEY AND CHECK IT WORKS BEFORE INSTALLING GRUB2 BOOT LOADER.

-For installing grub, remove all version of grub, and install grub2.
+For installing grub2, remove all version of grub, and install grub2.

 - ```sudo apt remove grub``
 - ```sudo apt install grub2``

-Configure your grub to boot Windows 10 and Debian 12 and other things if you want in the ```/boot/grub/grub.conf```
+Configure (I prefer to do it manually) your grub to boot Windows 10 and Debian 12 and other things if you want in the ```/boot/grub/grub.conf```

-YOU HAVE TO ADAPT TO YOUR CONFIGURATION.
-For me I've one disk (hd0) and the 1st partition is the windows boot pertion (second entry of the nex example).
+YOU HAVE TO ADAPT THE FOLLOWING EXAMPLE TO YOUR CONFIGURATION.
+For me I've one disk (hd0) and the 1st partition is the windows boot petition (second entry of the next example).
-Debian is set up for me on the 3rd partition (the partition where is mounted ```/```).
+Debian is set up for me on the 3rd partition  where is mounted ```/``` (hda0, 3) and so ```/dev/sda3``` for root (```root=/dev/sda3```).
+You just have to get the name of the kernel and its place ```/boot/vmlinuz-6.1.0-37-amd64```.

 ```
 menuentry 'Debian GNU/Linux, kernel 2.6.26-2-amd64' {
   set root='(hd0,3)'; set legacy_hdbias='0'